 I’m sure you’ll agree with me when I say that getting divorced sucks!
-The uncertainty.
-The not knowing what will happen.
-The idea that it could affect your children, your finances and every other aspect of your life.

 Here’s the deal…if you understand alimony, then the idea of a divorce with an alimony component doesn’t have to be scary and overwhelming.